-Enjoy a summer trip around these unforgettable Ulster lighthouses.
+Enjoy an atmospheric winter trip around these unforgettable Ulster lighthouses.

-Summer's on the way and the days are getting longer and brighter, so when better to make a break for the coast?
+Winter's here and the days are getting shorter but our lighthouses' lamps still shine bright, so when better to make a break for the coast?
 There are so many ways to enjoy and explore the Great Lighthouses of Ireland and this island’s many other maritime treasures.

-Why not plan a summer trip around these six unforgettable Ulster lighthouses?
+Why not plan a winter road trip around these six unforgettable Ulster lighthouses?

 The stunning Northern Irish coast boasts buckets of heritage and natural marvels and so many ways to explore them.
 Whether a day trip or a full-blown getaway, enjoy your pick of coastal fun.